 Your doctor may recommend gait training if you’ve lost your ability to walk due to an injury, illness, or other health condition.
 For example, the following conditions can lead to difficulties with walking:

-Children who require gait therapy often have brain injuries, neurological disorders, or musculoskeletal issues.
-Their doctors may recommend gait therapy before or after they start walking.
+- Children who require gait training often have brain injuries, neurological disorders, or musculoskeletal issues